-In the government-wide Statement of Net Assets, the governmental column is presented on a consolidated basis and is reported on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
-The City's net assets are reported in three parts - invested in capital assets, net of related debt; restricted net assets; and unrestricted net assets.
+In the government-wide Statement of Net Position, the governmental column is presented on a consolidated basis and is reported on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
+The City's net position is reported in three parts - net investment in capital assets, restricted net position, and unrestricted net position.